 These loans are interest-subsidized by the Canadian government while the student is enrolled in school and maintaining satisfactory academic progress as determined by the individual province.
 Below you will find a comprehensive list of available funding by Province.

 To supplement the financing of their education, students usually apply for a professional line of credit available through the banks in Canada.
-Credit lines may be approved for between $80,000 and $140,000 depending on the bank the student chooses to apply with.
-Please note that most banks will require a co-signer.
+Credit lines can be approved for between $80,000 and $140,000 depending on the bank the student chooses to apply with.
+Please note that most banks will require a credit worthy co-signer.

 St. George's University is committed to ensuring that students are aware of all their financial aid options and we have designated a counselor to work directly with you to address your questions and needs.